chvandorp/scdynsys/notebooks/README.md

 * `IntegratedApproachCD4.ipynb`: Fit the VAE model to CD4 sc-flow and cell count timeseries.
 * `InfluxExperiment.ipynb`: Analyze data from a transfer experiment with congenic mice, create an SI figure showing the results and a experimental diagram.
+* `SensitivityAnalysis.ipynb`: Notebook for calculating sensitivity of the model w.r.t. the parameters, including the differentiation matrix elements $Q_{ij}$.

 ### Figures